segmentstream-com/segmentstream-com.github.io/_docs/datastreams/google-analytics-360.md

    ![GTM Page URL built-in variable](/img/datastreams/ga360/ga360-gtm-2.png)
 5. Open your **Google Analytics Settings** variable and define an additional custom dimension (make sure you use a proper number) with a **{{Page URL}}** variable as a value:
    ![GA360 custom dimension send](/img/datastreams/ga360/ga360-gtm-3.png)
+   > Important!
+In case you don't use **Google Analytics Settings** and define custom dimensions directly inside your Google Analytics tags, make sure that custom dimension with a **{{Page URL}}** is implemented for all Google Analytics tags and events, not only for pageviews.
 6. Click **Save** and **Publish** the container.
 7. Make sure full URL is properly collected as a custom dimension inside your Google BigQuery GA360 data export.